garyecohen/nutrition-journal/DefectBacklog.md

 Delete "DefectBacklog" file

 TO DO:
 Sugar = 0 in output file for 6/24 going forward.
-Correct from 6/21 - 6/23.
+Correct from 6/21 - 6/23. (came back with 7/1 data?)